 I must have time to reflect and a place to voice or get rid of my frustrations.
 Otherwise, I may not succeed and I may start to think about things other than what I need to be at that moment to achieve success.

-I have to be able to have own self and my thoughts under control about “things going on that I cannot control”, otherwise I cannot do well.
+I have to be able to have my own thoughts under control about “things going on that I cannot control”, otherwise I cannot do well.

 Affiliation — I learned that I need to feel somewhat a part of the group.
 Respected at the very least.